bparanj/rom/third_chapter.md

 p Class.class
 ```

 This prints: Class.
 This seems to be like the chicken and egg problem.
-How can Class be created from Class?
-But Ruby is very consistent.
-Whenever you use the language construct class to create a Class, either user defined or the existing Ruby's built-in classes, the Class will be used to create instances.
+How is **Class** created from Class?
+But Ruby is consistent.

+Whenever you use the language construct **class** to create a Class, Ruby uses Class to create instances.
+The class can be either user defined or the existing Ruby's built-in classes,

 Step 3
 In the previous article, we saw that Object was the superclass of any user defined class.
 What is the superclass of Object?